valvaoun/position/README.md

 # 🔧 Dependencies

-* MySQL-Async: Ensure you have the MySQL-Async library installed and configured in your FiveM server.
+* Ensure you have the MySQL-Async library installed and configured in your FiveM server.
 [MySQL-Async GitHub Repository](https://github.com/brouznouf/fivem-mysql-async.git)